-From a balance, agility and flexibly standpoint, yoga is king, so you’re not going to get much better than this kind of training.
+From a balance, agility and flexibility standpoint, yoga is king, so you’re not going to get much better than this kind of training.

 What it boils down to is that yes, yoga can be a great exercise for weight loss.
 So can Pilates, barre or Zumba.
 The thing to watch out for is repetitive movement injuries.
 Yoga has a lot of forward and back bending and chaturangas, so the more you do it, the more you increase the risk of overuse injuries.

-In an ideal situation you would pair yoga up with something else like cycling, speed walking, hiking hills or sprinting.
-Anything that uses more lower body strength would compliment yoga’s upper body concentration just swimmingly.
+In an ideal situation, you would pair yoga up with something else like cycling, speed walking, hiking hills or sprinting.
+Anything that uses lower body strength would compliment yoga’s upper body concentration just swimmingly.

 If you are going to make yoga your one and only exercise, switch up your styles to keep things interesting and safe.
 Bikram is not as flowy as ashtanga or vinyasa, but still provides a good challenge (or so I hear, I’ve never done it).